 The recent resurrection of the John Openshaw Society (à la Holmes in “The Adventure of the Empty House”, albeit somewhat less dramatically) has not only retained some of the original members, but also attracted newcomers interested in Sherlockiana.
 The society has taken advantage of social networking sites (such as Facebook) to expand membership and strengthen connections with fellow societies.
 The development of the official website has also been instrumental, along with posters distributed at local theatres, museums, and bookstores (including the wonderful Murder-by-the-Book bookshop!), in spreading the word and reaching out to more fans.
 Our members come from a broad range of vocations, from engineers and professors to artists and actors, and from Sherlock Holmes connoisseurs to passionate newcomers.
 Whether discussing possible land erosion at Reichenbach Falls, or to questioning the date of the typewriter used by Dr. Watson in the recent Sherlock Holmes movie, whether raising our glasses to Professor Moriarty or Mrs. Hudson, the John Openshaw Society is a place for those who have read the stories and thought “I want to read these again,” for those who have watched the shows and thought “I want to watch these again,” for those who have visited 221B and the moors and thought “I want to visit here again,” and for those who have done all of these and thought “I want to share all of this with someone!”

-Ken Rozek, a long time devotee of Sherlock Holmes, has quietly collected Sherlockian philatelic material such as stamps, first day covers and cinderella items, for over numerous years.
+Ken Rozek, a long-time devotee of Sherlock Holmes, has quietly collected Sherlockian philatelic material for many years; his collection includes stamps, first day covers, and various cinderella items.
 Over that time period he made contact with many Sherlockians via email, snail mail, eBay, and other channels.
-One of those Sherlockians was Peter Blau, who has been a Baker Street Irregular (“Black Peter”) for over forty years.
+One of those Sherlockians was Peter Blau, who has been a n invested Baker Street Irregular (“Black Peter”) for over forty years.
 Peter continues to travel the United States pursuing geological conferences as “a practical, but limited, geologist.”
 Every few years, one of these geological societies meets in Houston, Texas.
 In the spring of 2011, Peter and Ken discussed several Sherlockian ideas over dinner.
 One of those ideas was to re-activate the John Openshaw Society scion in Houston, Texas.

 The first reactivated JOS meeting was held at the Red Lion Pub in June 2011.
-Eight people came that night, and over a few drinks and an English meal we began to formulate plans for the scion.
-After a meeting or two, we hit upon a format that continues to serve as the society’s usual routine.
-The group meets every other month, usually at a local English pub on a Sunday evening unless a play, movie or other activity takes priority.
-We share a few toasts and Sherlockian gossip, devour a meal, and enjoy a presentation by a member on a Holmesian theme.
-Then we take a quiz from a story in the Canon and wrap up with a limerick from Issac Asimov and a reading of the poem “221B” by Vincent Starrett.
+Eight people came that night; over a few drinks and an English meal, we began to formulate plans for the reinvigorated scion.
+After a meeting or two, we hit upon a format that serve as the society’s traditional routine up until the COVID-19 pandemic: the group would meet on a Sunday evening every other month, usually at a local English pub, unless a play, movie or other activity took priority.
+We’d share a few toasts and Sherlockian gossip, devour a meal, and enjoy a presentation by a member on a Holmesian theme.
+Then we’d take a quiz from a story in the Canon and wrap up with a limerick from Issac Asimov and a reading of the poem “221B” by Vincent Starrett.

-In October 2011 they reconvened at Ruggles café for a travelogue presentation by Ken Rozek about his recent visit to Reichenbach Falls near Meiringen, Switzerland.
+In October 2011, we reconvened at Ruggles Café for a travelogue presentation by Ken Rozek about his recent visit to Reichenbach Falls near Meiringen, Switzerland.
 Members could almost feel the spray on their faces as they pondered if the location of the precipice has been moved by erosion, or by some other means, from that which is depicted in Paget’s image.
 Our quiz that evening was, naturally, about “The Final Problem.”

-For December 2011 there was a group outing to the showing of the Robert Downey, Jr. movie Sherlock Holmes: A Game of Shadows.
-Then off to the Black Labrador Pub on Montrose Avenue to discuss the movie together and a quick about “The Blue Carbuncle,” an appropriate story for the Christmas season.
+For December 2011 there was a group outing to the showing of the Robert Downey, Jr. movie Sherlock Holmes: A Game of Shadows followed by a trip to the Black Labrador Pub on Montrose Avenue to discuss the movie together and a quick quiz about “The Blue Carbuncle,” an appropriate story for the Christmas season.
 The Churchill Room downstairs at the Black Lab proved to be an ideal location for JOS meetings, and it quickly became the group’s favorite regular meeting place.
-It boasts a variety of English beers, not-bad prices, and a broad menu including UK favorites such as shepherd’s pie, bangers and mash, bubble and squeak, and traditional fish and chips.
+It boasted a variety of English beers, not-bad prices, and a broad menu including perennial British favorites such as shepherd’s pie, bangers and mash, bubble and squeak, and traditional fish and chips.

 For February 2012 it was back to the Black Labrador for another travelogue presentation by Ken Rozek about his recent visit in January to New York City for the 158th Sherlock Holmes birthday celebration.
 Ken explained and showed us in pictures how fellow Sherlockians eat, drank, and made merry over five very chilly days.
 Our quiz that evening was on “The Speckled Band.”